project-chip/connectedhomeip/src/tools/interop/idt/README.md

 -   `matter_ble` provides a simple ble scanner that shows matter devices being discovered and lost, as well as their VID/PID, RSSI, etc.
--   `matter_dnssd` provides a smple DNS-SD browser that searches for matter devices and thread border routers.
+-   `matter_dnssd` provides a simple DNS-SD browser that searches for matter devices and thread border routers.

 ### Conventions